nealcaren/CrisisOpportunity/markdown/program.md

 France or a population with a high birth rate and high death rate like American Negro.
-The latter is a sign of a low standard of culture --- early marriage, illegitimacy and neglect of the laws of health; the the former is usually a sign of high civilization --- postponement of marriage until the support of a family is assured, and life according to the laws of hygiene.
+The latter is a sign of a low standard of culture --- early marriage, illegitimacy and neglect of the laws of health; the former is usually a sign of high civilization --- postponement of marriage until the support of a family is assured, and life according to the laws of hygiene.
 Son in the same country the character of a community may easily be approximately fixed by measuring the number